phovea/phovea.github.io/contributors/prereqs.md

 to manage dependencies between components.
 Note, however, that we are *not* really using the Node.js language, nor the central NPM repository.

-New projects can be created with [Yeoman](http://yeoman.io/) generators.
+New projects can be created with the [Phovea Generator](https://github.com/phovea/generator-phovea/) that is a [Yeoman](http://yeoman.io/) generators.
 See our [cheatsheet](/contributors/cheatsheet/) for more details.

 ## Server